-- i.
-US Treasuries and Agencies Investments of this type will be limited to a five-year maturity. - ii.
-Government Sponsored Enterprises (GSEs) -The following GSEs may be purchased: FNMA, FHLB, FHLMC, and FFCB.
+- US Treasuries and Agencies Investments of this type will be limited to a five-year maturity. - ii.
+Government Sponsored Enterprises (GSEs) The following GSEs may be purchased: FNMA, FHLB, FHLMC, and FFCB.
 There is no maximum in these securities because of the implied backing of the U.S. Government.
 Investments of this type will be limited to a five-year maturity.

-CITY OF CHARLOTTE Financial Policies and Practices
+Financial Policies and Practices